 Real Estate is Local

-In real estate, if you’re not targeting locally, you’re losing money.
-The Facebook Ad Manager allows a real estate professional to target people not only in a certain city or suburb.
+In the real estate business, if you’re not targeting locally, you’re losing money.
+The Facebook Ads Manager allows a real estate professional to target people not only in the local market, certain city or suburb.

 Real Estate is Data-Driven to the Core